Angelfire: History

-Angelfire was founded in 1996 and was originally a combination Web site building and medical transcription service.
-Eventually, the site dropped the transcription service and focused solely on website hosting, offering only paid memberships.
-The site was bought by Mountain View, California–based WhoWhere on October 20, 1997, which, in turn, was subsequently purchased by the search engine company Lycos on August 11, 1998, for US$133 million.
+Angelfire launched in 1996 and was originally a combination website building and medical transcription service.
+The site dropped the transcription service and focused solely on website hosting, offering only paid memberships.

+Angelfire was acquired by WhoWhere in October 1997.
+WhoWhere was acquired by Lycos in August 1998, for US$133 million.
+Lycos subsequently made Angelfire its web building tools free to use, with an option to pay to remove banner ads that Angelfire would place on free websites.